checkedc/checkedc-clang/clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 # Instructions for updating to the latest LLVM/Clang sources

 We are staying in sync with the upstream LLVM/Clang repository.
-The `baseline` branch of the `checkedc-clang` repository is a pristine copy of LLVM/Clang sources, and the `master` branch contains LLVM/Clang sources plus the support for Checked C language extensions.
+The `baseline` branch of the `checkedc-llvm-project` repository is a pristine copy of LLVM/Clang sources, and the `master` branch contains LLVM/Clang sources plus the support for Checked C language extensions.
 We periodically upgrade the `baseline` branch and the `master` branch to the sources of the most recent releases from the upstream LLVM/Clang repository.

-The branching and merging policies of the `checkedc-clang` repository are aligned with the versioning and branching of upstream LLVM/Clang repository in order to closely follow the LLVM/Clang releases.
+The branching and merging policies of the `checkedc-llvm-project` repository are aligned with the versioning and branching of upstream LLVM/Clang repository in order to closely follow the LLVM/Clang releases.
 LLVM/Clang releases are versioned as &lt;major-version&gt;.&lt;minor-version&gt;.&lt;patch-version&gt;.